 - Personal Essay: Applicants are required to complete a one-page essay.

 - Interview: Final applicants for the program will receive a telephone interview by the program coordinator and/or program director before students are accepted into the program.

 Full application instructions can be found in the Application Packet.
-Now accepting applications for Spring (January) 2019.
+Now accepting applications for Spring (January) 2019 in Washington State.

 Kelsey Hassinger, Program Coordinator